JLBC Cadet Corps: Profiles in Leadership

 • JLBC Cadets What did you learn that you can use to improve your leadership?

 JLBC Cadets, Please note that our purpose here is looking at leaders, not heroes.
-JLBC Cadets We often try to set up leaders as heroes and assume unobtainable perfection.
-JLBC Cadets Heroes aren’t perfect; no one is.
-JLBC Cadets, And we shouldn’t expect them to be.
-JLBC Cadets Sometimes leaders are heroes, but many times they aren’t.
-JLBC Cadets Sometimes leaders are villains (or worse).
-JLBC Cadets, For example, Adolf Hitler could be considered a great leader, but he is no hero because of what he believed and did.
-JLBC Cadets But we’re just looking at leadership in this exercise; how they led others to the goals they wanted to achieve.
-JLBC Cadets We’re looking at examples of how the administration can change the world – or at least their little part – and how others’ traits, actions, and passions helped them be a leader in their world.
+We often try to set up leaders as heroes and assume unobtainable perfection.
+Heroes aren't perfect; no one is.
+And we shouldn't expect them to be.
+And some of these leaders are heroes in some way.
+But we're just looking at their leadership, how they led others to the goals they wanted to achieve.
+And we're looking at examples of how the administration can change the world – or at least your little part – and how others' traits, actions, and passions helped them be a leader in their world.